Veteran’s Benefits Procedures

 Students receiving veteran’s benefits must maintain satisfactory academic progress.
 Every semester, your academic records will be evaluated according to federal regulations.
 The first semester that you do not meet satisfactory academic progress standards, you will receive a warning notice.
 If you remain in an unsatisfactory status the following semester, your aid will be suspended.
 You will be contacted by the Financial Aid Office with instructions about how to get your benefits reinstated.

-In the event that you are called up for active military duty or for military training, you must contact North Park’s veteran coordinator in the Office of Student Administrative Services and provide a copy of your military orders.
-The Office of Student Administrative Services will work with you and other campus offices to coordinate your leave of absence or withdrawal.
-Questions should be directed to the Office of Student Administrative Services at (773) 244-5560.
+In the event that you are called up for active military duty or for military training, you must contact North Park’s veteran coordinator in the Office of the Registrar and provide a copy of your military orders.
+The Office of the Registrar will work with you and other campus offices to coordinate your leave of absence or withdrawal.
+Questions should be directed to the Office of the Registrar at (773) 244-5560.